Copy-of-Shipping-Perfection-Unlocked-The-Insiders-Playbook-to-Outsmarting-Misships-and-Winning-Customer-Loyalty

 4. Bumble Bee Seafoods

-Bumble Bee Seafoods, a major seafood company, has implemented a traceability program called Trace My Catch.
+Bumble Bee Seafoods, a major seafood company, has implemented a food traceability program called Trace My Catch.
 This program allows customers to trace the journey of their seafood from the ocean to their plate.
 By providing greater supply chain transparency, Bumble Bee Seafoods has built stronger relationships with customers who value sustainability and ethical sourcing.

 5. Unilever